About Us

 Trusts are independent community-led charitable organisation, recognised as important deliverers of education, water management advice and practical conservation work, from source to sea – improving land, rivers and wetlands at a catchment or river basin scale.

-The trust has formed initially with 8 voluntary directors or trustees.
-These 8 people are made up of some of the people who were originally involved in the community appeal to protect the Vartry river, some local individuals with whom we connected through public consultation and some people with specific skills to help with the legal and governance side of setting up.
+The trust initially formed with 8 voluntary directors or trustees, made up of some of the people who were originally involved in the community appeal to protect the Vartry river, some local individuals with whom we connected through public consultation and some people with specific skills to help with the legal and governance side of setting up.
 We also have a voluntary admin support to help us keep the house in order.

 Read about the Board of Directors and support team here.

-In Ireland, the well-established Slaney Rivers Trust and Nore Rivers Trust have been joined by a growing number of newly formed trusts, including Inishowen Rivers Trust in County Donegal, Maigue Rivers Trust in County Limerick and the Waterville Lakes and Rivers Trust in County Kerry.
-A newly establish Association on the River Moy Trust in County Mayo.
+In Ireland, the well-established Slaney Rivers Trust and Nore Rivers Trust have been joined by a growing number of newly formed trusts, including Inishowen Rivers Trust in County Donegal, Maigue Rivers Trust in County Limerick, the Waterville Lakes and Rivers Trust in County Kerry and the River Moy Trust in County Mayo.